 Yamana purchased Chapada in 2003 and commenced construction of the current mine in late 2004.
 First commercial production of copper-gold concentrates occurred in early 2007 from a mine and mill with a nominal 16.0 mtpa capacity.
 Numerous plant expansion and debottlenecking projects were completed by Yamana increasing the throughput capacity to its current 24.0 mtpa.

 In July 2019, Lundin Mining acquired Chapada from Yamana.

-The total material processed from the start of production up to the end of December 2022 was 324 Mt grading 0.35% Cu and 0.29 g/t Au.
+The total material processed from the start of production up to the end of December 2023 was 346.2 Mt grading 0.35% Cu and 0.29 g/t Au.
+In 2023, Chapada processed 22.2 Mt of ore grading 0.26% Cu and 0.15 g/t Au.